Rates verified May 2026 · Canada Revenue Agency (CRA)

 Province-by-Province

 Alberta, Northwest Territories, Nunavut, and Yukon impose only the 5% GST, making them attractive for large equipment purchases.
-Ontario, New Brunswick, Newfoundland and Labrador, Nova Scotia, and PEI use HST (13% or 15%).
+Ontario uses 13% HST, Nova Scotia uses 14% HST from April 1, 2025, and New Brunswick, Newfoundland and Labrador, and PEI use 15% HST.
 British Columbia, Manitoba, and Saskatchewan add provincial sales tax on top of GST (commonly 12%, 12%, and 11% combined).
 Quebec’s combined rate is about 14.975% when both taxes apply at standard rates.

 Taxable vs Zero-Rated